MerveNurGuler/DeepKin/README.md

-# DeepKin: Mismatch Calculation and Relatedness Prediction
+# DeepKin: Predicting relatedness from low-coverage genomes and paleogenomes with convolutional neural networks

 DeepKin is a tool for calculating mismatches and predicting relatedness from genetic data using a Convolutional Neural Network (CNN).
 It supports both low-coverage and high-coverage genomes.
 The tool processes PLINK `.map` and `.ped` files, calculates mismatches, generates CNN inputs, and performs predictions.